-What are patient-reported measures?
+What are PRMs?

-Patient-report measures (PRMs) capture the perspectives of patients on their experiences and outcomes of their cancer care.
+Patient Report Measures (PRMs) capture the perspectives of patients on their experiences and outcomes of their cancer care.

 Gathering patient-reported measures involves asking cancer patients about their experiences and outcomes, which ultimately measures their overall wellbeing.